 - The engagement figures, that can be taken into account to give a score on our single post by Facebook, which determines how high it ranked on the news feed of our audiences.

-While we are as what we are (whose voices are lower and reach is lesser), it is advisable to optimize the rest two factors in order to improve the situation at best and to win the game at last, before we decide to empty out wallets for running Facebook Ads.
+While we are as what we are (whose voices are lower and reach is lesser), it is advisable to optimize the rest two factors to improve the situation at best and to win the game at last, before we decide to empty wallets for running Facebook Ads.

 How to improve your organic reach by employing a variety of post formats?